jdomizz/hydra-element/README.md

 [Hydra](https://hydra.ojack.xyz/) is a video synth and coding environment that runs in the browser.
 It stands out for its elegant DSL, modeled on a fluent interface.

-This project aims to simplify the render of Hydra sketches in HTML documents embedding [hydra-synth](https://github.com/hydra-synth/hydra-synth) (Hydra's video synthesizer and shader compiler) in a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+This project aims to simplify the render of Hydra scripts in HTML documents embedding [hydra-synth](https://github.com/hydra-synth/hydra-synth) (Hydra's video synthesizer and shader compiler) in a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).

 By default each `hydra-element` contains its own `hydra-synth` (with its own sources, functions and outputs).
 In this way, several elements can be used in the same HTML document without collisions.